iammadhankumar/python-charts/README.md

 py linechart.py

 Thank you for checking out the Python Chart Repository!
-If you have any questions or suggestions, please open an issue or contact the repository owner.                                                     give me markdwn content this
+If you have any questions or suggestions, please open an issue or contact the repository owner.